Gillette Stadium

 Gillette Stadium is located in the town of Foxborough, which lies about halfway between the cities of Boston and Providence.
 The distance from central Boston is just over 25 miles and that from central Providence 23 miles.

+The stadium is easiest reached by car with large parking areas around the stadium.
 From central Boston take the I-93 south to the I-95 south (exit 1).
 Follow the I-95 for about 7 miles and take exit 9 toward Route 1 South.
 Follow for three miles until you see the stadium on the left.

 From Southern Connecticut and Rhode Island follow the I-95 north to the I-495 north.
 Follow the I-495 for a few miles and take exit 14A toward Route 1 North.
 Follow Route 1 North until reaching the stadium.